Vietnam.vn - Nền tảng quảng bá Việt Nam

 I was angry and regretful when the scene of Bay Theo's sacrifice was cut.

-- What preparations did you make to successfully play the role of Bay Theo, the leader of the guerrilla group in the movie Tunnels?
+- What preparations did you make to successfully play the role of Bay Theo, the captain of the guerrilla group in the movie Tunnels?

 I read, researched online documents, watched YouTube videos , especially footage of the Cu Chi tunnels, including American documentaries, to gain a deeper understanding of the image of the guerrilla soldier.
-Another valuable source of information was my wife's grandfather's diary, which was written authentically about that historical period.
+Another valuable source of information is my wife’s grandfather’s diary, which is a true account of that historical period.

 To be honest, I haven’t read the whole diary, but the parts I have read are very valuable.
 When I came across interesting details, I immediately shared them with Mr. Chuyen.
 He read the whole diary.
 In addition, the film crew also created conditions for us to meet and listen to stories from the veterans.